What is programming really about?

 Interviewer(who was a wise man) - You don't need to, you're shortlisted for the next round.

-Programming is about taking a problem (making the pool) and defining a solution to it(size of pool, lights, right down to each light) where every small detail is elaborated cause you are trying to convey it to the dumbest thing on a planet(a computer)
+Programming is about taking a problem (making the pool) and defining a solution to it(size of pool, lights, right down to each light) where every small detail is elaborated because you are trying to convey it to the dumbest thing on the planet (a computer)